Gazpacho

-Gazpacho is a chilled tomato soup that came from Spain, and it’s the perfect cold food for a hot summer day when it’s tomato season.
-And this post also has a fun story about how I learned to make Gazpacho from my food blogging friends, many years ago!
+Gazpacho is a chilled tomato soup that came from Spain, and I use red and yellow tomatoes in this favorite Gazpacho recipe!
+And this kicked up tomato soup is the perfect cold food for a hot summer day when it’s tomato season.

 Just how good is this cold summer soup?
-Well, after Kara and I made Gazpacho again recently for a much-needed photo update, I shared the Gazpacho with her.
-And then I ate my leftovers four days in a row for breakfast!
-If you have fresh tomatoes or can get them at the farmer’s market, this is a must-make summer recipe!
+Well, after Kara and I made this Gazpacho for a much-needed photo update, I shared some of it with her to take home.
+And then I ate my own share of the leftovers four days in a row for breakfast!
+If you have fresh tomatoes in your garden or can get them at the farmer’s market, this is a must-make summer treat!

 What ingredients do you need for this recipe?